GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (132) .md

 **Effect**: You transmute a creature, changing its flesh to be ligneous.
 This confers a few changes to the creature
  • Cannot wear armor.
  • Critical hits of Fire and Lightning attacks leave the subject vulnerable until the end of the round, even if the subject would not be wounded by it.
- • The subject gains a +6 bopnus to any checks saves involving hiding among plant life so long as it remains still, or a +2 bonus while moving.
+ • The subject gains a +6 bonus to any checks saves involving hiding among plant life so long as it remains still, or a +2 bonus while moving.
  • Undead and Plant creatures cannot recognise the subject as a creature while still and until the end of any round it first perceives it moving.
  • Unarmed attacks gain a 1d6 bonus against undead creatures.
  • Unarmed attacks from undead and plant creatures against the creature have disadvantage.
  • Any effect which would heal the subject has a 1 in 6 chance not to.
  • They do not have to swim in water, instead walking on the surface below.
  • It is not as dependant on whatever medium it must breathe, if any, being able to hold it for twice as long.
  • If the creature is subject to the standard tables for defense, it uses the table below.
 If not it is subject to the following;
 *  Cold, Cutting, and Fire attacks have advantage against the creature.
 Bare, Club, Force, Ki and Radiant attacks have disadvantage on the creature.